 On the General Settings page, type the shared FQDN in the Citrix Gateway URL field.

 Select the Authentication Settings tab and type the callback FQDN into the Callback URL field.

 Select the Secure Ticket Authority tab and ensure that the Secure Ticket Authority (STA) servers match the list of Delivery Controllers already configured within the Store node.

 Manually set the internal beacon to the accounts alias (accounts.example.com) and it must not be resolvable from outside the gateway.
 This FQDN must be distinct from the external beacon that is shared by the StoreFront hostbase URL and Citrix Gateway virtual server (storefront.example.com).
 DO NOT use the shared FQDN, as this creates a situation where both the internal and external beacons are identical.

 Support discovery using multiple different FQDNs

-To allow Citrix Workspace app to discover a Store using multiple FQDNS, use the following steps.
+To support discovery using multiple different FQDNs, use these steps.
 If the provisioning file configuration is enough or if you are using only Receiver for Web, you can skip the following steps.

 Add an additional

 <allowedAudiences> entry in C:\inetpub\wwwroot\Citrix\Authentication\web.config.
 There are two